pschaeflein/BlogArticles/Funko/article2.md

 As you can see, a Site Script is made up of actions.
 What may not be obvious is that these actions are idempotent - that is, they can be run again and again and the result will be the same.
 Therefore, you can re-apply site scripts after the fact.

 This site script has three actions: setSiteLogo, applyTheme, and triggerFlow.
-Since then, they've added more actions and some things I did manually could be included, such as installing the custom SPFx solution and adding views to the Pages library.
+Since then, the SharePoint team has added more actions and some things I did manually could be included, such as installing the custom SPFx solution and adding views to the Pages library.

 In the repo, you'll find this script embedded into the [Install-SampleSiteDesign.ps1](https://github.com/SharePoint/sp-dev-site-scripts/blob/master/samples/site-azure-function/Install-SampleSiteDesign.ps1) PowerShell script.
-That allowed me to insert parameters at runtime for use in development, staging, and production environments.
+That allowed me to insert parameters at runtime for use in different tenants, or for development, staging, and production use.
 More on that in Step 4!

 The sections that follow will explain the major steps in installing the solution and highlight useful concepts along the way.